 Feb.
 2, 1834 - Itinerant Methodist minister and author Lorenzo Dow passed away in Georgetown, Washington, D.C. at the age of 56.
 Passing down the Old Federal Road through Conecuh and Monroe Counties, he is believed to have delivered the first Methodist sermon in what is now Alabama in 1803.

 Feb.
 2, 1836 – At the ill-fated Alamo, Col. Jim Bowie and Col. James C. Neill vowed “…we will rather die in these ditches than give it up to the enemy.”
 Lt.
-Col. William B. Travis arrived on this day with with 30 men.
+Col. William B. Travis arrived at the Alamo on this day with 30 men.
+(The Alamo)

 Feb.
 2, 1839 – Linden, Ala. was officially incorporated as a municipality.